All Episodes

 1974, it was post-Watergate.

-We will never, ever get to a balanced budget as long as this exists, because every spending cut, everything that's called a cut, is an increase.
+We will never, ever get to a balanced budget as long as this exists because every spending cut, everything that's called a cut is an increase.

-Except what Obama's doing the military.
+Except what Obama's doing in the military.

 Those are genuine cuts.